 - Early Childhood & Family Support

-New Hampshire estimates that almost 15,000 youth will experience homelessness this year.
+In New Hampshire, it is estimated that almost 15,000 youth are likely to experience some form of homelessness this year.
 Most people seem surprised by these numbers–mostly because youth homelessness tends to be an almost invisible problem and a general disbelief that the world can be quite cruel.

 Let us shed some light on the matter.

 What does youth homelessness look like?
 You can't always tell.
 Kids with backpacks, walking down the street–could be any kid.
 Some are in school.
 Some have jobs.
-Some are escaping abusive or neglectful homes or have been rejected from their own families for being different.
+Some are escaping abusive or neglectful homes or have been rejected from their own families for their sexual identity or orientation.
 Some struggle with trauma, mental illness, or addiction.
 Some are hungry, cold, scared, and are taking desperate measures to survive.
 Some will fall prey to human trafficking.
 Most are flying under the radar of their own communities.